 We are aware that arts organisations can sometimes seem like a closed shop, and this can prevent artists with bold and brave new ideas from getting in touch.
 But we’re also aware that organisations who develop and produce new work can be flooded with email approaches, and that face to face contact is often the best way to start relationships.

-That’s why STAMP events are going to be a core part of our action in 2017 – opportunities for artists and organisations to meet, talk, and share ideas.
+That’s why STAMP events are a core part of our action – opportunities for artists and organisations to meet, talk, and share ideas.

-The Albany, Almeida Theatre, Applecart Arts, Arcola Theatre, artsadmin, artsdepot, Battersea Arts Centre, Barbican Centre, Bernie Grant Arts Centre, Blue Elephant Theatre, The Bunker, Bush Theatre, Camden People’s Theatre, China Plate, Donmar Warehouse, Finborough Theatre, Fuel Theatre, Gate Theatre, Graeae, Hackney Showroom, Improbable, Jacksons Lane, Kiln Theatre, Kings Head Theatre, Little Angel Theatre, National Theatre, New Diorama Theatre, New Earth Theatre, the Old Diorama Arts Centre, the Old Red Lion, the Old Vic, Omnibus Theatre, Ovalhouse, Park Theatre, Penned in the Margins, Pleasance, Poplar Union, The Queer House, Rich Mix, Riverside Studios, Shoreditch Town Hall, Soho Theatre, Streatham Space Project, Talawa, Tamasha, Theatre Delicatessen, Theatre503, Tramshed, Unicorn Theatre, VAULT Festival, The Yard, Yellow Earth & Young Vic
+The Albany, Almeida Theatre, Applecart Arts, Arcola Theatre, artsadmin, artsdepot, Battersea Arts Centre, Barbican Centre, Bernie Grant Arts Centre, Blue Elephant Theatre, Brixton House, Bush Theatre, Camden People’s Theatre, China Plate, Donmar Warehouse, Finborough Theatre, Fuel Theatre, Gate Theatre, Graeae, Hackney Showroom, Improbable, Jacksons Lane, Kiln Theatre, Kings Head Theatre, Little Angel Theatre, National Theatre, New Diorama Theatre, New Earth Theatre, the Old Diorama Arts Centre, the Old Red Lion, the Old Vic, Omnibus Theatre, Park Theatre, Penned in the Margins, Pleasance, Poplar Union, The Queer House, Rich Mix, Riverside Studios, Shoreditch Town Hall, Soho Theatre, Streatham Space Project, Talawa, Tamasha, Theatre Delicatessen, Theatre503, Tramshed, Unicorn Theatre, VAULT Creative Arts, Wandsworth Arts Fringe, The Yard, and Young Vic

 "In person, and via research we commissioned in 2014, CPT artists told us loudly and clearly that they wanted joined-up thinking, transparency and collaboration between London venues and artist support programmes.
 STAMP is the result, and we’re thrilled it’s happening.
 Alongside our partner organisations, we at CPT are dedicated to ensuring STAMP makes London a more accommodating, easy-to-navigate and creative landscape for artists making new theatre and performance"